✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 What is a self-healing workflow? #

 A self-healing workflow is an automation system that detects its own failures, diagnoses root causes, and attempts automatic recovery without human intervention.
-It operates on a four-phase cycle: Detect (catch the error), Diagnose (Claude analyzes the context), Heal (retry, patch, or escalate), and Verify (confirm the fix worked).
+It operates on a four-phase cycle: Detect (catch the error), Diagnose (Claude analyzes the context through the Anthropic API), Heal (retry, patch, or escalate), and Verify (confirm the fix worked).
 Unlike standard error handling that just notifies humans, self-healing workflows actually attempt to fix transient issues like rate limits, network timeouts, and data validation errors before bothering a human operator.

 How does n8n's Error Trigger node work? #

-The Error Trigger node starts a separate "error workflow" whenever another workflow fails.
+The Error Trigger node starts a separate "error workflow" whenever another workflow fails, as documented in the n8n error handling guide.
 You configure it in the main workflow's settings by selecting an error workflow from the dropdown.
 When the main workflow fails, n8n automatically triggers the error workflow and passes it a complete error payload including the execution ID, error message, stack trace, last node executed, and workflow details.
 Error workflows only trigger on automatic executions (webhooks, schedules), not manual test runs.
 The error workflow cannot resume the original workflow, but it can trigger a new execution with corrected parameters.

 What Claude model should I use for recovery agents? #